 - 1. On the Interfaces pane, click the vRO server to select it. - 2.
-On the Spaces/Storage Services pane, select the storage space from which you want to choose storage services.
-The available services that reside on the selected storage space are immediately displayed. - 3.
-Right-click on a service that you want to delegate to the vRO server, and then select Delegate to vRO, or click the Attach/Delegate button on the service.
-The service color changes to indicate the successful delegation.
+On the Spaces/Storage Services pane, select the storage space from which you want to choose storage services. - The available services that reside on the selected storage space are immediately displayed. - 3.
+Right-click on a service that you want to delegate to the vRO server, and then select Delegate to vRO, or click the Attach/Delegate button on the service. - The service and its frame colors change to indicate the successful delegation.